mjhoffmeister/blog/_jacob_cycle/2024-03-03-isaac-and-the-philistines.md

 the only time the noun is used in the Bible.
-In sources outside the Bible, it's used in connection to disputed titles of ownership.[^29] So, besides reflecting on the situation between the herdsman, the name could be reflecting back on Jacob and Esau's contention about the birthright and stew and forward to the dispute between Jacob and Laban's dispute after Jacob is tricked into marrying Leah .
-While the sale could have been legally binding in their culture, Esau later says that Jacob cheated him and took away the birthright ([Genesis 27:36](https://biblia.com/bible/esv/genesis/27/36);) he disputes the legitimacy of the transaction.
+In sources outside the Bible, it's used in connection to disputed titles of ownership.[^29] So, besides reflecting on the situation between the herdsman, the name could be reflecting back on Jacob and Esau's contention about the birthright and stew and forward to the dispute between Jacob and Laban's dispute after Jacob is tricked into marrying Leah ([Genesis 29:22-27](https://biblia.com/bible/esv/genesis/29/22-27).)[^30] While the sale could have been legally binding in their culture, Esau later says that Jacob cheated him and took away the birthright ([Genesis 27:36](https://biblia.com/bible/esv/genesis/27/36);) he disputes the legitimacy of the transaction.
 As the episode progresses towards Isaac finding water and making peace with Abimelek, Jacob's grasping for the birthright is revealed to be unnecessary and faithless.
 Here and in the past, with Abraham and Lot's separation in the forefront of the audience's mind effected by the literary links, God has shown that he will provide for the chosen line.

 ### Sitnah: hostility